Here are 10 lessons I learned after a year of decluttering. Yes, It took us over a year to declutter our home.

 Movements Towards the Future

-Decluttering led me to think about our future in a different way.
+Decluttering led me to think about our future differently.
 Instead of getting overwhelmed by the thought of our future and where we will be in 5 or 10 years.
 I started making achievable goals for our future.